infrahq/infra/docs/getting-started/key-concepts.md

 ### Infra Server

 The Infra Server is the main component of Infra.
-It provides an API for managing identities, groups, and their access in a single place.
+It provides an API for managing identities, groups, and their access in a single location.

 ### Connectors

-Connectors are responsible for authenticating and provisioning users' permissions in destinations such as a Kubernetes cluster or database.
+Connectors are responsible for authenticating and provisioning user access in destinations such as a Kubernetes cluster or database.

 ### Infra CLI